-- Add new stores with tens of thousands of products in under two hours
+- Added new stores with thousands of products in under two hours.

-- Improved conversion rate by up to 2.2 percent
+- Improved the click-out conversion rate (COCR) by up to 2.2 percent.

-- Grew revenue per visit by up to 2.4 percent
+- Grew the revenue per visit, which is tied to the compensation from partner stores, by up to 2.4 percent.

-One of the most important features of Cloudinary for Stylight relates to automation.
-Using automatic format selection and automatic quality compression, Stylight’s team is able to easily deliver the best image format, such as WebP for Chrome browsers, and optimal image quality based on viewport, bandwidth and other unique factors.
-The optimized size and format has “a significant positive impact on page load time, performance and visitor satisfaction,” Hoyer noted.
+Cloudinary’s automation features, in particular those for format selection and quality compression, have enabled Stylight to deliver the best image format, such as WebP for Chrome browsers, and to optimize images according to viewport, bandwidth, and such.
+The result is “a significant positive effect on page-load time, performance, and visitor satisfaction,” Hoyer noted.

 Recently, Stylight began leveraging Cloudinary’s multi-CDN capabilities, which dynamically switch among CDNs, ensuring delivery of images closer to end-users and accelerating page loads.
 Such CDN switches also prevent costly downtime of the Stylight site.